Yogender21505/Yogender21505/README.md

 # HEllO, I'm Yogender Kumar

-## i am a Computer Science Btech Student at IIIT Delhi With experenice in Android and Web Development of 6 months.
+## Computer Science and Bioscience Btech Student at IIIT Delhi With experenice in Native Android and Web Development of 6 months.
-### Currently Exploring the Knowledge Graph.
+### Currently Exploring the Knowledge Graph, Genrative , Ai model to combine with Development.

 ![](https://komarev.com/ghpvc/?username=Yogender21505&color=blue&style=flat-square)